intel/gvk/README.md

 cmake --build .
 ```
 ...open `gvk/build/gvk.sln` in Visual Studio, navigate to `gvk/samples/getting-started-00-triangle`, right click and select "Set as Startup Project", run.

+For Linux, replace `cmake -G "Visual Studio 16 2019" -A x64 ..` with `cmake ..` for the default Makefile generator.
+See CMake's documentation for other generators.
+Note that Windows support is further along than Linux, ymmv.

 # External use
 Somewhere in your CMakeLists, add the following...